-We are often approached by firms in Dubai for the collection of debt from individuals that have fled back to the UK leaving behind unpaid debts in the UAE.
+We are often approached by Companies in Dubai for the collection of debt from individuals that have returned to the UK.
+They left Dubai, leaving behind unpaid debts in the UAE.

 Some may say it is quite understandable why people would return to the UK without clearing debts owed in Dubai or the United Arab Emirates (UAE).
 The laws are very different there and viewed as draconian by some.
-It is a criminal offence to have unpaid debts there and there have been many occasions where British Ex-Pats have been arrested for failing to pay off debt.
+It is a criminal offence to have unpaid debts in Dubai and there have been many occasions where British Ex-Pats have been arrested for failing to pay off debt.

 Rather than run the risk of imprisonment, many British nationalities return to the UK to avoid the threat of the tough UAE laws.
 Invariably, some individuals make the move to deliberately evade paying the debt altogether.

 Whatever actions are taken, it does not simply mean the debt will disappear!
-Increasingly, Debtors that flee Dubai in the hope of evading payment are now being sought and tracked down by Debt Collection firms in the UK who are acting on instruction from Dubai based Companies who want their money back.
+Increasingly, Debtors that flee Dubai in the hope of evading payment are now being sought and tracked down by Debt Collection firms in the UK.
+These firms are acting on instruction from Dubai based Companies who want their money back.

 First common myth

 Just because somebody has left the jurisdiction of the United Arab Emirates, it does not mean they do not have to pay back debt they owe.
 This is quite simply the wrong common misconception amongst some.

 This means that simply because an individual has chosen to leave the country, it does not mean that the debt is now unenforceable as a result.
 It means the enforceable nature of the debt is effectively transferred into a new jurisdiction.

-Effectively, this means that any persons returning from the UK from Dubai or the UAE have not escaped paying off their debt simply because they have returned to British soil it does not quash their moral and legal obligations.
+Effectively, this means that any persons returning from the UK from Dubai or the UAE have not escaped paying off their debt.
+Just because they have returned to British soil it does not quash their moral and legal obligations.

 Second Common myth

 Under the Another common ‘myth’ is that when 6 years have passed, the debt will be written off anyway as it becomes ‘statute barred’ and the debtor is now residing back in the UK – WRONG!